 Listen to the show (just click the Play arrow):

 or download (right-click the link) the The Tribe of the Modern Mystic with Kelley Harrell .mp3 audio file.

 About Christina Pratt…

 Shamanic teacher and author, Christina is a skilled shamanic healer who weaves her authentic shamanic experience, extensive training, and experience with shamans from Ecuador, Nepal, Tibet, and Africa into her contemporary practice.
 She has been in practice for 20 years, specializing in soul retrieval healings, soul part integration, and ancestral healing.
 She is the director of the Last Mask Center for Shamanic Healing in Portland, Oregon.

-Comments Off Original post date: Thursday, September 12th, 2013
+Comments Off on The Tribe of the Modern Mystic with Kelley Harrell Original post date: Thursday, September 12th, 2013